greggersaurus/OpenSteamController/ReverseEngineering/README.md

     1. What is purpose of PIO1_28?
 Driven as output low during init.
     1. Can we get better idea for  PIO1_10?
 Know it has to do with powering up the board approriately and maybe BOD...
     1. How is PIO0_22 routed?
 This is configured to act as AD6...
+    1. How is PIO1_1 routed?
+This is driven as output high during init.
 1. Verify communication with haptics occurs via SPI (SSP0?) from LPC11U37F
     1. It seems SPI is interface enabled on haptics (ohmed out ~470K resistor between pins 12 and pin 13 on Cirque 1CA027).
     1. Simulate Get/Set report for HID to see how/what it sends to haptics and if SSP0/1 is being used.